jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 999 employees make up just over half (52%) of the survey participants.
 Companies with 1000 to 1,499 employees comprise one\-third (33%), with
 organizations larger than 1,500 employees making up the remaining 15%.

-Cybereason 2022\.
-All Rights Reserved.
+29

-ABOUT CYBEREASON
+RANSOMWAREABOUT CYBEREASON

 Cybereason is the XDR company, partnering with Defenders to end attacks at the endpoint, in the cloud, and across the entire enterprise ecosystem.
 Only the AI\-driven Cybereason Defense Platform provides predictive prevention, detection and response that is undefeated against modern ransomware and advanced attack techniques.
-The Cybereason MalOp instantly delivers context\-rich attack intelligence across every affected device, user, and system with unparalleled speed and accuracy.
+The Cybereason MalOp™ instantly delivers context\-rich attack intelligence across every affected device, user, and system with unparalleled speed and accuracy.
 Cybereason turns threat data into actionable decisions at the speed of business.
 Cybereason is a privately held international company headquartered in Boston with customers in more than 40 countries.

 Learn more at www.cybereason.com

+©Cybereason 2022\.
+All Rights Reserved.